-Earnings Cap is the maximum amount of earnings that may count in determining pension benefits and contributions.
-It applies to high earning members who joined the ntl Pension Plan after 31 May 1989 and was set by the Government up to the 2010/11 tax year and subsequently reviewed annually by the Company.
+Earnings Cap is the maximum amount of earnings that may count in determining pension benefits.
+It applies to high earning members who joined the BTPS after 31 May 1989 and was set by the Government up to the 2010/11 tax year and subsequently reviewed annually by the Company.